gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   on addresses used in address clauses.
 Such checks can also be suppressed by suppressing range checks, but the specific use of `Alignment_Check` allows suppression of alignment checks without suppressing other range checks.
+  Note that `Alignment_Check` is suppressed by default on machines (such as the x86) with non-strict alignment.

 *
   `Atomic_Synchronization` can be used to suppress the special memory